JEMRIS/jemris/README.md

 If you have identified a bug in JEMRIS you are welcome to send a detailed bug report to <tony.stoecker@dzne.de>.
 Please include

-* Information about your build configuration

-   - Contents of the config.log file.
+*

 * Information about your system

    - Which operating system and version (uname -a)
    - Which C compiler and version (gcc --version)
-   - For Linux, which version of the C library

   And anything else you think is relevant.

 * Information about your version of JEMRIS

    - Version and release number
-   - Which options GiNaC was configured with

 * How to reproduce the bug

-   - If it is a systematical bug in JEMRIS please provide the sequence, the sample, the coils and the outputs from sequence or simulation GUI to help us to reproduce the bug quickly.
+   - If it is a systematical bug in JEMRIS please provide the sequence, the sample, the coils and the outputs from sequence or simulation GUI to help us to reproduce the bug.

 Patches are most welcome.
-If possible please make them with diff -c and include ChangeLog entries.
+If possible please provide a pull request on github.